ghubcompressedtime/LCAC/README.md

 Step 1.
 Install Greasemonkey (for Firefox) https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/ or Tampermonkey (for Chrome) https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo

 Step 2.
-Follow this installion Link: https://github.com/ghubcompressedtime/LCAC/raw/master/LCAC.user.js
+Follow this installtion Link: https://github.com/ghubcompressedtime/LCAC/raw/master/LCAC.user.js

 From the Lenders perspective, LendingClub's website is pretty basic.
 This script adds some features which I think makes it a lot easier to use.